 If you’ve been noticing small holes in the leaves of your elm trees, there’s a good chance you’re dealing with an infestation of elm leaf beetles.

-These pesky pests can quickly do damage to your trees.
-However, there are a number of natural remedies and methods you can try to get rid of them.
+Fortunately, several natural elm leaf beetle control methods can help reduce damage and protect your trees.
 Some are more effective than others, but all of them are worth a try.

-But first, let’s take a closer look at what elm leaf beetles are and why they’re such a problem.
+But first, let us take a closer look at what elm leaf beetles are and why they’re such a problem.

 Identification

 Elm leaf beetles are leaf-chewing pests that feed on the leaves of elm trees.
-If you have an elm tree in your yard, you’re probably going to see these little guys sooner or later.
+If you have an elm tree in an area where elm leaf beetles are common, you may eventually encounter these pests.

 The easiest way to identify an adult elm leaf beetle is by its characteristic dark stripe along each side of its wing cover.
-It is also about a ¼ inch long and yellow to olive green in color [1].
+It is also about ¼ inch long and yellow to olive-green in color [1].

 If you’re not sure if that’s what they look like, it’s always a good idea to take a picture and send it to an expert for confirmation.